Kipok/NeMo-Skills/visualization/Readme.md

     ./datasets/prepare_all.sh
 ```

-You can change parameters in the [config.yaml](/visualization/settings/config.yaml) file, in [visualization_config.yaml](/visualization/settings/visualization_config.yaml), or through the command line.
+You can change parameters in the [config.yaml](/visualization/settings/visualization_config.yaml) file, or through the command line.
 Command to launch the program (all parameters are optional):
 ```
 python visualization/data_explorer.py \